 Three Simple Changes to Help Increase Energy Efficiency in Your Homes Windows

-The good news is that improving your home’s energy efficiency doesn’t mean deciding between replacing your windows or dealing with high utility charges every year.
+The good news is that improving your home’s energy efficiency doesn’t mean deciding between replacing your windows or suffering with high utility charges every year.
 Here are three easy steps you can take now to increase energy efficiency in your home windows.

-Reduce Air Leaks with Caulk
+Decrease Air Leaks with Caulk

 Adding caulk around the outer frame of the window, which is part of a normal installation, takes almost no time and is a low-cost solution to minor air leaks.
-While caulk can be a long-term solution, over time it can reduce and crack, making for inefficient windows.
+While caulk can be a long-term fix, over time it can reduce and crack, making for inefficient windows.
 An annual window inspection can identify caulk problems and keep your windows at their most efficient.

 Add Window Treatments to Stop Drafts